 Language – Minimal but not pervasive, with the sh-word being the most frequently used.

-Sexual Material – It’s obvious there is sexual tension between Jupiter and Caine though they do nothing more than share a few kisses and flirt.
+Sexual Material – There is obvious sexual tension between Jupiter and Caine though they do nothing more than share a few kisses and flirt.
 Elsewhere, one of the Abrasax siblings is fondled by numerous clothed women in a sensual merry-go-round of sorts.
-Surprisingly, there is quite a bit of skin in this film though it isn’t within a sexual context nor is it pervasive: Caine is shirtless throughout an entire long fight scene (as well as other isolated moments); there is a fleeting glimpse of subdued, naked Human-like people in liquid-filled chambers (though no sensitive body parts are visible); and two Abrasax siblings in two separate scenes stand in or emerge naked from a bath, revealing their backsides for a few seconds.
+Surprisingly, there is quite a bit of skin shown in this film though it isn’t within a sexual context nor is it pervasive: Caine is shirtless throughout an entire long fight scene (as well as other moments); there is a fleeting glimpse of subdued, naked Human-like beings in liquid-filled chambers (though no sensitive body parts are visible); and two Abrasax siblings, one male and one female, in two separate scenes stand in or emerge naked from a bath, revealing their backsides for a few seconds.

 Thematic Material – ***THIS SECTION CONTAINS SPOILERS!***